Jacob-Friesen/obscurejs/README.md

 * [nonMutatingAssign.js](http://obscurejavascript.tumblr.com/post/129512291001/non-mutating-assign-in-javascript): Showing the implementation of a function similar to Lodash assign and how to not mutate with it.
 * [oneLineRandomText.js](http://obscurejavascript.tumblr.com/post/125694248566/generic-chaining-in-javascript): How to generate short random text codes in JavaScript in one line using no library functions.
 * [sortsAndNan.js](http://obscurejavascript.tumblr.com/post/125103356483/sorts-and-nan-in-javascript): What NaN return values do to JavaScript's default sort.
+* [templateStrings.js](#): Evaluating strings with expressions in JavaScript similar to ES6 templates.
 * [monad.js](http://obscurejavascript.tumblr.com/post/111788543345/monads-in-javascript): Defining a chainable specification of operations.
 * [multiIf.js](http://obscurejavascript.tumblr.com/post/121526887468/cleaning-up-complex-conditionals-with-chaining): Making complex conditionals more readable by using an expression and chaining conditions.
 * [omit.js](http://obscurejavascript.tumblr.com/post/114336196594/omit-in-javascript): Return an object with properties removed with no side effects.